-It was announced today that the Supreme Court cannabis case Washington v.
-Barr was denied a full trial by the Supreme Court Justices.
+It was announced today that the Supreme Court Justices denied the Supreme Court cannabis case Washington v.
+Barr a full trial.

 The Supreme Court first started hearing the case last Friday.
 The Justices always decide which cases they will hear.
 Usually, they pick a small percent of the cases that seek to be heard.
 Thus, it was a difficult route for cannabis advocates in the first place.